eunicezctan/recordIndexer/readme.md

 #Census records indexer using Java

-A useful application where user can download and index  census images from a Java server.
-Front end was coded using Swing,
+A useful application where user can download and index  census images from a server.
+Server was coded using Java and Frontend using Swing.

 ## Installation